thooks1203/echodeed/Student_Onboarding_Guide.md

 ### **Q: "This seems like extra work.
 Why should I bother?"**
 **A:** It literally takes 30 seconds to post something.
 And reading the feed during boring moments is way more uplifting than doom-scrolling social media.

-### **Q: "What if my friends make fun of me?"**
+### **Q: "What if my friends think this is lame?"**
-**A:** Real friends support things that make you happy and help others.
-If someone makes fun of kindness, that says more about them than about you.
+**A:** Remember, it's anonymous!
+No one knows who's posting what.
+Plus, most middle schoolers secretly want more positivity - they're just afraid to show it.
+Real friends support things that make you and others feel good.

 ### **Q: "Can teachers see what I post?"**
 **A:** They can see the posts, but they can't tell who wrote them.
 Your posts are anonymous even to school staff.